eiriklv/site-parser/README.md

 // create an instance
 var siteParser = new SiteParser({
-    timeOut: 5000, // timout for polling the site
+    timeOut: 5000, // timeout for polling the site
     agent: null // insert an optional http agent here });